CWebdale006/new_portfolio_v2/README.md

     - if i wanted to be really cool, i'd make a card where one side would show my MTA, and the user could click on the card to 'flip' it and show the CIW
 - Project Display
     - Create an a-frame scene and use vr to display each of my websites on a pedestal of sorts
+- Footer
+    - I want to have a footer, but i don't really have enough social media to create a dedicated section to it (github/linkedin)